appcircleio/appcircle-docusaurus/docs/account/teams-notifications.md

 In order to get notifications, the administrator of the channel should add an incoming webhook to the given channel.

-- Open the channel and click ••• from the upper-right corner.
+- Open the channel and click ••• from the upper-right corner and then click Connectors.

 <NarrowImage width="200" src="https://cdn.appcircle.io/docs/assets/msteams-configure1.png" />

-- Search for Incoming Webhook and click configure
+- Search for **Incoming Webhook** and click Configure

 ![](<https://cdn.appcircle.io/docs/assets/msteams-configure2.png>)